vala-lang/vala-docs/docs/tutorials/programming-language/main/04-00-advanced-features/04-08-asynchronous-methods.md

 });
 ```

-Both forms starts the async method running with the given arguments.
+Both forms start the async method running with the given arguments.
 The
 second form in addition registers an `AsyncReadyCallback` which is
 executed when the method finishes.
 The callback takes a source object,
-`obj`, and an instance of GAyncResult, `res`, as arguments.
+`obj`, and an instance of `GAsyncResult`, `res`, as arguments.
 In the
 callback the `.end ()` method should be called to receive the return
 value of the asynchronous method if it has one.
 If the async method can
 throw an exception, the `.end ()` call is where the exception arrives and